avdgaag/rpub/README.md

 This file is written in [YAML](http://yaml.org) and sets basic properties of your book project.

-To make sure the book you generated is _valid_ -- meaning it is likely that most readers out there will be able to read it -- you can use the special `validate`
-command:

-    $ rpub validate

-rPub will report any errors it finds.
-No output means everything is alright.

 Since regenerating your ePub file and opening it in a suitable reader application is cumbersome, rPub can generate a simple preview document for you: